pulp/pulpproject.org/about-pulp-3.md

 ### Functionality that does not currently exist but might be subject to change

 * Role-based access control is not available
 * The [Pulp 3 CLI](https://github.com/pulp/pulp-cli) is in beta and a work in progress.
-* No Puppet or OSTree plugins are available
+* No Puppet plugin is available

 ## What do you think?